Beta-Alanine as an Ergogenic Aid?

 Key Points

-1. If you supplement with beta-alanine, side effects reported have been few except for paresthesia, but it hasn’t been well studies in combination with other supplements or for durations longer than 10 weeks.
+1. If you supplement with beta-alanine, side effects reported have been few except for paresthesia, but it hasn’t been well studied in combination with other supplements or for durations longer than 10 weeks.

-2. Carnosine loading takes weeks, so beta-alanine supplementation isn’t useful taken in a single dose before an athletic event for example.
+2. Carnosine loading takes weeks, so beta-alanine supplementation isn’t useful to take in a single dose before an athletic event for example.

 3. Beta-alanine should be taken in divided doses not exceeding 1 g/2 hour period